railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_mvts.rst

   * :guilabel:`Procurement Method` : ``from stock``.

-You have already seen that OpenERP shows you the available product stock when you have selected list mode.
+You have already seen that OpenERP shows the available product stock in list view.
 The real stock is equal to the virtual stock because you have nothing to deliver to customers and you are not waiting for any of these products to be received into stock.
 The salesperson then has all the information needed to take orders efficiently.

 .. figure:: images/stock_sale_form.png
    :scale: 70
    :align: center

-   *Entering an order for three computers*
+   *Entering an Order for Three Computers*

 Then confirm the quotation to convert it to an order.
 If you return to the product form, you will see the virtual stock is now smaller than the real stock.
-Indeed, three products have been reserved by the order that you created, so they cannot be sold to another customer.

 Start the scheduler through the menu :menuselection:`Warehouse --> Schedulers --> Compute Schedulers`.
 Its functionality will be detailed in :ref:`ch-mnf`.
 This manages the reservation of products and places orders based on the dates promised to customers, and the various internal lead times and priorities.
+Three products will be reserved in the order that you created, so they cannot be sold to another customer.

 .. index::
    single: Module; mrp_jit